Allied invasion of Italy: Allied plan

 In the original planning, the great attraction of capturing the important port of Taranto in the "heel" of Italy had been evident and an assault had been considered but rejected because of the very strong defenses there.
 However, with the signing of the armistice with the Italians on 3 September, the picture changed.
 It was decided to carry the British 1st Airborne Division (Major-General George Hopkinson) to Taranto using British warships, seize the port and several nearby airfields and follow up by shipping in Lieutenant-General Charles Allfrey's British V Corps and a number of fighter squadrons.
 The airborne division, which was undergoing training exercises in two locations 400 mi apart, was ordered on 4 September to embark on 8 September.
 With such short notice to create plans, Operation Slapstick was soon nicknamed Operation Bedlam.

-The Avalanche plan using less than half the troops landed during Operation Husky was daring, considering possible resistance by six German divisions.
-The Fifth Army would be landing on a very broad 35 mi front, using only three assault divisions (one American, the 36th, under Major General Fred L. Walker, in VI Corps, and two British, the 46th, under Major-General John Hawkesworth, and 56th, under Major-General Douglas Graham, in X Corps), and the two corps were widely separated, both in distance (12 mi) and by the Sele River.
+The Avalanche plan (using less than half the troops landed during Operation Husky) was daring, considering possible resistance by six German divisions.
+The Fifth Army would be landing on a very broad 35 mi front, using only three assault divisions (one American, the 36th, under Major General Fred L. Walker, in VI Corps, and two British: the 46th, under Major-General John Hawkesworth, and 56th (London), under Major-General Douglas Graham, in X Corps), and the two corps were widely separated, both in distance (12 mi) and by the Sele River.
 Clark initially provided no troops to cover the river, offering the Germans an easy route to attack, and only belatedly landed two battalions to protect it.
 Furthermore, the terrain was highly favorable to the defender.
 Planning for the Salerno phase was accomplished in only forty-five days, rather than the months that might be expected.
-A U.S. Army Ranger force, under the command of Lieutenant Colonel William O. Darby, consisting of three U.S. Ranger battalions (the 1st, 3rd and 4th) and two British Commando units, under Brigadier Robert Laycock (consisting of No. 2 (Army) Commando and No. 41 (Royal Marine) Commando) was tasked with holding the mountain passes leading to Naples, but no plan existed for linking the Ranger force up with X Corps' follow-up units.
+A U.S. Army Ranger force, under the command of Lieutenant Colonel William O. Darby, consisting of three U.S. Ranger battalions (the 1st, 3rd and 4th), and two British Commando units, under Brigadier Robert Laycock (consisting of No. 2 (Army) Commando and No. 41 (Royal Marine) Commando), was tasked with holding the mountain passes leading to Naples, but no plan existed for linking the Ranger force up with X Corps' follow-up units.
 Finally, although tactical surprise was unlikely, Clark ordered no naval preparatory bombardment or naval gunfire support take place, despite experience in the Pacific Theater demonstrating it was necessary.
 (Major General Walker, commanding the U.S. 36th "Arrowhead" Division, believed the defenders, from Traugott Herr's LXXVI Panzer Corps, were too scattered for it to be effective.)
 The element of surprise was further limited by belated discovery of naval minefields off Salerno requiring landing craft to spend two hours traveling 12 mi from the transports to the landing beaches.

 On the German side, Kesselring lacked the strength to push the Salerno landing back, and was refused two panzer divisions from northern Italy to assist him.

 Operation Avalanche was planned under the name Top Hat and supported by a deception plan, Operation Boardman, a false threat of an Allied invasion of the Balkans.